NOAH Compendium

 Operator warnings

-In case of skin and eye contact wash the exposed area thoroughly with clean water.
-If eye irritation persists, seek medical advice.
+In case of accidental spillage onto skin or eye contact wash the exposed area thoroughly with clean water.
+If eye irritation persists, seek medical advice immediately and show the package leaflet or the label to the physician.

 Wash hands after use.